glennmkhonto/web-application/README.md

 *Open your web browser and navigate to http://localhost:5000.
 *You can manage and visualize vehicle data using the provided web interface.

+## Running the Application without Docker Compose

+1. Make sure postgresql is running by using this command: sudo service postgresql status
+If it is down use this command to start the postgresql server:
+        sudo service postgresql start

+2. On the app.py uncomment "Run without Docker"

 ## Running the Application with Docker Compose

 To test the application using Docker Compose, follow these steps: